 - 1. Roughhousing at the bus stop. - 2.
 Bringing prohibited items onto a school bus.
 Prohibited items include, but are not limited to, skateboards, animals, flammable materials of any kind, medications that contain controlled substances and weapons of any kind. - 3.
-Using language, gestures or actions that are profane, lewd, sexual, vulgar or abusive. - 4.
-Disregarding the instructions of the bus driver. - 5.
-Swearing or using inappropriate language. - 6.
-Eating, drinking or smoking on a school bus. - 7.
-Damaging or vandalizing any part of a school bus. - 8.
-Fighting, pushing or shoving. - 9.
-Standing while the bus is moving. - 10.
-Failing to keep head, hands and feet inside the bus at all times. - 11.
-Throwing object(s) in and/or out of the bus. - 12.
+Disregarding the instructions of the bus driver or bus aide. - 4.
+Eating, drinking or vaping on a school bus. - 5.
+Throwing object(s) in and/or out of the bus. - 6.
+Standing while the bus is moving. - 7.
+Failing to keep head, hands and feet inside the bus at all times. - 8.
 Harassing or bullying other students on the bus or at the bus stop.

-G. Engage in any form of academic misconduct.
-Examples of academic misconduct include:
+F. Engage in any form of academic misconduct.
+Examples of academic misconduct include but are not limited to:

-- 1. Plagiarism. - 2.
-Cheating.
+- 1. Plagiarism.

+- 2. Cheating.

-- 3. Inappropriate copying of others work - 4.
-Altering, damaging, taking or destroying records, school materials and textbooks. - 5.
-Assisting another student in any of the above actions. - 6.
-Theft of exams. - H. Engage in off-campus misconduct that interferes with, or can reasonably be expected to substantially disrupt the educational process in the school or at a school function or endangers the health, safety or morals of students or staff within the school.
+- 3. Altering, damaging, taking or destroying records, school materials, textbooks or electronic equipment.

+- 4. Assisting another student in any of the above actions.

+- 5. Theft of exams.

+- G. Engage in off-campus misconduct that interferes with, or can reasonably be expected to substantially disrupt the educational process in the school or at a school function or endangers the health, safety or morals of students or staff within the school.
 Examples of such misconduct include but are not limited to: - 1.
 Cyberbullying (i.e., inflicting willful and repeated harm through the use of information technology, including, but not limited to, e-mail, instant messaging, blogs, chat rooms, pagers, cell phones, gaming systems and social media websites). - 2.
-Threatening, hazing or harassing students or school personnel over the phone or through other electronic media.
+Threatening, hazing or harassing students or school personnel over the phone or through other electronic media. - 3.
+Inflicting physical harm. - 4.
+Any behavior that requires law enforcement.